abe-winter/abe-winter.github.io/_posts/2019-10-12-cancel-github.md

 Tor is used as an example of a technology that doesn't have any applications other than bad crimes.
 But there are other ways to investigate these crimes than backdooring encryption.
 If a child goes missing it gets reported.
 Law enforcement has done a bunch of effective dark web stings.

-On the drug front: we're talking about substances some countries have decriminalized in a desperate, responsible and scientific attempt at harm reduction.
-So while you can make a legal argument against mailing people drugs it's hard to make a moral one.
+On the drug front: we're talking about substances some countries have decriminalized in a desperate and reasonable attempt at harm reduction.
+So while you can make a legal argument against mailing people drugs it's hard to make an unambiguous moral one.

 On child porn: the argument that encryption makes it safer to consume this, and therefore creates a market with financial incentives, is one I believe.
 But the cat is out of the bag.
 It's *not possible* to ban any software technology among criminals.
 I believe claims that criminals have organized encrypted communities to commit their crimes.

 But organized crime isn't a new phenomenon.
 This has to be a job for old fashioned police work, because I suspect anyone willing to produce or consume illegal porno is also willing to download an illegal version of tor.
 'Target offender organizations' is one of the legs of the [national child exploitation prevention strategy](https://www.justice.gov/psc/file/842411/download#page=90) (2016, p81).
-Cops have been doing this *for-ever*.
+Cops have been doing this forever.
 They'll make it work.

 ## Every government effort of this kind in the past has failed